-- Make certain that there is a lock symbol where you type in the web address or that the VeriSign symbol is displayed where you key in your account information.
+- Make certain there is a lock symbol where you type in the web address or that the VeriSign symbol is displayed where you key in your account information.
 Also, make certain that :https:" shows in the website address, rather than "http:".

 - If you must be active on a social networking site, please use caution in what you post.
-Fraudsters and scammers watch the information that is posted and can use it in many devious ways to steal your identity.
+Fraudsters and scammers watch the information that is posted and can use it in devious ways to steal your identity.

 - Create strong passwords using a mix of alpha/numeric/characters, etc.